Neelaksh-Singh/Dashboard/README.md

 # Stock-Analysis-Dashboard
-Dashboard App for Bhav Copy NSE and option chain analysis using Streamlit and Python.
+Dashboard App for Stock analysis and discussion using Streamlit and Python.